kianmirzaei1988-cyber/nowa1200/README.md

 <img src="./assets/readme/hero.svg" width="100%" alt="Nova Proxy: your own censorship-resistant proxy with a full admin panel on a single Cloudflare Worker, free tier.
 Clients connect to a Worker on Cloudflare's edge, with no origin server.">

-**Your own censorship-resistant proxy with a full admin panel, on a single Cloudflare Worker.**
+**Your own censorship-resistant proxy with a full admin panel, on a single Cloudflare Worker.**.

 VLESS, Trojan, Shadowsocks, gRPC, XHTTP over WebSocket + TLS, with a bilingual panel (English + فارسی), per-ISP clean-IP optimization, multi-user accounts, a Telegram bot,